abyss/awsp-plus/README.md

 This is equivalent to `export AWS_PROFILE='development'`.

 ## Recommendation: Show your AWS Profile in your shell prompt
-For better visibility into what AWS Profile is selected it's helpful to configure your prompt to show the value of the env variable `AWS_PROFILE`.
+For better visibility into which AWS Profile is selected it's helpful to configure your prompt to show the value of the env variable `AWS_PROFILE`.

 <img src="screenshot.png" width="300">